longtingwu/longtingwu.github.io/_pages/talks.md

 ---

 The following is a list of talks which I have given in seminars, workshops and conferences.
 - 20.03.2023.
-Intercontinental Moduli and Algebraic Geometry Zoominar (online), UBC and ETH Zurich.
+Intercontinental Moduli and Algebraic Geometry Zoominar (online), joint host by UBC Vancouver and ETH Zürich.

 - 16.01.2023.
 International Conference for Mathematics and Its Applications (online), Chungnam National University.